bronifty/npx-create-mf-app-build/README.md

 # Module Federation Demo

+- based on <a href='https://www.youtube.com/watch?v=K-yQB9YGmgE' >Jack Herrington's Module Federation demo</a> but with some code fixes

 - to see the demo, run the following commands and open browser tabs on localhost:8080 and localhost:8081

 ```bash